githubssj/onlyfans-1/README.md

 No this isn't an onlyfans hack.

-No information from this program is shared.
+No information used by this program is shared.